tldr-pages/tldr/pdf/README.md

 # pdf

-This directory contains the script and resources to generate a PDF copy of tldr pages.
+This directory contains the script and related resources to generate a PDF copy of tldr pages.

 ## Preview